TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 2/Daniel 2.20.md

 ---

-Daniel answered and said, Blessed be the name of God for ever and ever; for wisdom and might are his.
+Daniel answered, Blessed be the name of God forever and ever; for wisdom and might are his.